RealFoxerity/Teacher-Tool/README.md

 force_dat.dat -> if the program doesn't check the file for some reason (i.e. the check for file of initcopy is disabled), this forces the check (OPTIONAL)

-debugmsg.dat -> since 4.5-DEBUGrelease, enables return to normal behavior, in case you dont want the pretty variant (OPTIONAL)
+debugmsg.dat -> enables return to normal behavior, in case you dont want the pretty variant (OPTIONAL)

 # 2 additional modules